Esperanza Peace and Justice Center

 A nonprofit organization

-In 1997, the City of San Antonio cut all of our funding beacause our programming was considered "TOO POLITICAL" in their minds.
-We filed a lawsuit and in 2001 we won a federal lawsuit against the City, placing Esperanza and San Antonio at the forefront of the national grassroots struggle to defend cultural expression.
-This was the first U.S. case addressing race and ethnicity in public arts funding and the first case asserting rights of cultural integrity for minority communities within U.S. law.
+In 1997, the City of San Antonio defunded Esperanza from grant monies because peace and justice programming was considered "TOO POLITICAL" in the opinions of the majority of city council.
+The leadership of Esperanza chose to file a lawsuit and in 2001 a federal judge ruled against the City.
+This judgment placed Esperanza at the forefront of the national grassroots struggle to defend cultural expression.
+This was the first case in a United States federal court that addressed race and ethnicity in public arts funding.
+This declaration asserted the civil rights in defense of cultural integrity for persons of color as prescribed by the Constitution of this nation.

 Organization Data